 When we feel sad or blue about something, we say that we’re depressed.
 But when we’re depressed and drained of all drive to do anything about it, then we have depression.
 Depression is a medical condition that affects over 20% of people at one point or another in their lifetime.
 The odds are that sometime in the future you or someone close to you will encounter depression.
 So it’s important to know what to do.
 We’re very fortunate these days to have medications that deal well with depression, but they don’t do the whole job.
 And if you follow my advice on how to fight depression, you may not even need them.

 Fighting depression might seem impossible to someone who is depressed.
 The truth is: it’s difficult, but very possible–as long as you remember to start small.
 How small?
-Small enough so that you get off your butt and get started!
+Small enough so that you can get off your butt and get started!

 Challenge your negative thoughts: Yes, you do have them.
 We are all prone to negative, or overly pessimistic, thoughts—and depressed people all the more so.
-So challenge those killers in any way you can.
+So challenge those mood-killers any way you can.
 Let’s say that you have just been dumped six months before your wedding day.
 Your self-esteem may be destroyed and your spirit crushed by the need to find a place to live, cancel a myriad of reservations, and break the news to a hundred people—once you’ve found a way to do it that doesn’t leave you feeling completely humiliated.

 “No one is ever going to love me,” you may lament.
 Challenge that thought by looking at the evidence on the other side, like, “My sister and my high-school sweetheart really know me and love me.”
 Then replace that negative thought with something more positive and more realistic, “I am lovable.
 I just need to be with a person who appreciates me.”

 Don’t get stuck on a problem like “How am I ever going to explain this to Mom?”
 Ponder it for a while then put it away.
 Some problems don’t have immediate solutions.
 Come back to it tomorrow at an appropriate time.
 Discuss it later with a friend.
-Trust that solutions might be just around corner, even if we can’t see them from where we stand right now.
+Trust that solutions might be just around the corner, even if we can’t see them from where we stand right now.
 Then, stop thinking so much.
 Get out of your head and do something.
 See a movie.
 Relax.

 Life is like a glass of wine; it’s never filled to the brim.
 Do you always focus on the empty space at the top?
 Or the rich red nectar filling most of the glass?
 Focus on the full part.
-Okay, you perfectionists out there, you don’t have to ignore the fact that your glass is half empty, but please for the sake of your own mood—and others around you—spend most of your time focused on the full part and be grateful to the people involved.
+Okay, you perfectionists out there, you don’t have to ignore the fact that your glass is half empty, but please for the sake of your own mood—and the mood of others around you—spend most of your time focused on the full part and be grateful to the people involved.

 As Madonna says, “Express yourself.
 Don’t suppress yourself.”
 Enough with those limiting thoughts, tap into your inner enthusiasms.
 Depression saps the joy from your life; reclaim it.
 Redo your room, check out anything that interests you, get on an exciting project at work.
 We only have so many things that energize us deep down.
 Don’t squander any, no matter what your high school buddies might think of it.
 If you’re having trouble tuning in to your inner feelings, please see my post on the topic.